bc-marine-canvas/bc-marine-canvas/content/enclosures/sailboat-enclosures.md

 ---
 description: "Cockpit, full, and partial enclosures for sailboats."
-slug: sailboat-enclosures
+slug: "sailboat-enclosures"
-title: Sailboat enclosures
+title: "Sailboat enclosures"
 featuredImage:
-  path: enclosures/catamaran-enclosure.jpg
+  path: "enclosures/catamaran-enclosure.jpg"
-  alt: A catamaran with multiple enclosures
+  alt: "A catamaran with multiple enclosures"
 ---

 We think of a sailboat enclosure as a dodger and connected bimini, with the